thrackle-io/forte-rules-engine/test/invariants.md

 - Only the policy admin can cement the policy
 - Only the policy admin can disable the policy
 - Only the policy admin can enable the policy once disabled
-- Only the calling contract admin can apply the policy to ther contract
+- Only the calling contract admin can apply the policy to the calling contract
-- Only the calling contract admin can un apply the policy from ther contract
+- Only the calling contract admin can un apply the policy from calling contract

 ### Tracker Invariants
 - Only the policy admin for the policy can create a tracker within the policy
 - Only the policy admin for the policy can delete a tracker within the policy
-- Only the policy admin for the policy can update a tracker within the policy
+- Only the policy admin for the policy can update a tracker's definition within the policy
-- trackerIdxCounter can only ever inrement within a policy
+- trackerIdxCounter can only ever increment within a policy
 - Tracker and Mapped Tracker values can still update when policy is closed
+- Tracker and Mapped Tracker values can only update from rule effects within the policy they are assigned

 ## High
 ### Rules Invariants